Fine chemical: History

-In subsequent years, the business developed and Lonza was the first fine chemical company entering in a strategic partnership with SKF.
+In subsequent years, the business developed and Lonza was the first fine chemical company to enter into a strategic partnership with SKF.
 In a similar way, Fine Organics, UK became the supplier of the thioethyl-N'-methyl-2-nitro-1,1-ethenediamine moiety of ranitidine, the second H2 receptor antagonist, marketed as Zantac by Glaxo.
 Other pharmaceutical and agrochemical companies gradually followed suit and started outsourcing the procurement of fine chemicals.
-An example in case is F.I.S., Italy, which partnered with Roche, Switzerland for custom manufacturing precursors of the benzodiazepine class of tranquilizers, such as Librium (chlordiazepoxide HCl) and Valium (diazepam).
+For example, F.I.S., Italy, partnered with Roche, Switzerland for custom manufacturing precursors of the benzodiazepine class of tranquilizers, such as Librium (chlordiazepoxide HCl) and Valium (diazepam).

-The growing complexity and potency of new pharmaceuticals and agrochemicals requiring production in multipurpose, instead of dedicated plants and, more recently, the advent of biopharmaceuticals had a major impact on the demand for fine chemicals and the evolution of the fine chemical industry as a distinct entity.
+The growing complexity and potency of new pharmaceuticals and agrochemicals requiring production in multipurpose, instead of dedicated, plants and, more recently, the advent of biopharmaceuticals, has had a major impact on the demand for fine chemicals and the evolution of the fine chemical industry as a distinct entity.
 For many years, the life science industry continued considering captive production of the active ingredients of their drugs and agrochemicals as a core competency.
 Outsourcing was used only in exceptional cases, such as capacity shortfalls, processes requiring hazardous chemistry or new products, where uncertainties existed about the chance of a successful launch.

 Products

 In terms of molecular structure, one distinguishes first between low-molecular-weight (LMW) and high-molecular-weight (HMW) products.
 The generally accepted threshold between LMW and HMW is a molecular weight of about 700 g/mol.
-LMW fine chemicals, also designated as small molecules, are produced by traditional chemical synthesis, by microorganisms (fermentation or biotransformation), or by extraction from plants and animals.
+LMW fine chemicals, also designated as small molecules, are produced by traditional chemical synthesis, by microorganisms (through fermentation or biotransformation), or by extraction from plants and animals.
 In the production of modern life science products, total synthesis from petrochemicals prevails.
-The HMW products, respectively large molecules, are obtained mainly through biotechnology processes.
-Within LMWs, the N-heterocyclic compounds are the most important category; within HMWs they are the peptides and proteins.
+HMW products, or large molecules, are obtained mainly through biotechnology processes.
+Within LMWs, the N-heterocyclic compounds are the most important category; within HMWs, it is peptides and proteins.

 Small molecules

-As aromatic compounds have been exhausted to a large extent as building blocks for life science products, N-heterocyclic structures prevail nowadays.
+As aromatic compounds have been mosely exhausted as building blocks for life science products, N-heterocyclic structures prevail nowadays.
 They are found in many natural products, such as chlorophyll, hemoglobin, and the vitamins biotin, folic acid, niacin (PP), pyridoxine (vitamin B_{6}), riboflavin (vitamin B_{2}), and thiamine (vitamin B_{1}).
 In synthetic life science products, N-heterocyclic moieties are widely used in both pharmaceuticals and agrochemicals.

-Thus, β-lactams are structural elements of penicillin and cephalosporin antibiotics, imidazoles are found both in modern herbicides, e.g. Arsenal (imazapyr) and pharmaceuticals, e.g. the antiulcerants Tagamet (cimetidine. see above) and Nexium (omeprazole), the antimycotics Daktarin (miconazole), Fungarest (ketoconazole) and Travogen (isoconazole).
-Tetrazoles and tetrazolidines are pivotal parts of the "sartan" class of hypertensives, e.g. Candesartan cilexetil (candesartan), Avapro (irbesartan), Cozaar (losartan) and Diovan (valsartan).
+Thus, β-lactams are structural elements of penicillin and cephalosporin antibiotics and imidazoles are found both in modern herbicides, such Arsenal (imazapyr) and pharmaceuticals, such as the antiulcerants Tagamet (cimetidine. see above) and Nexium (omeprazole), the antimycotics Daktarin (miconazole), Fungarest (ketoconazole) and Travogen (isoconazole).
+Tetrazoles and tetrazolidines are pivotal parts of the "sartan" class of hypertensives, such as Candesartan cilexetil (candesartan), Avapro (irbesartan), Cozaar (losartan) and Diovan (valsartan).